sematext/docs/docs/experience/user-identification.md

 title: Identifying Users
 description: Overview on how to identify users

-By default, all users that interact with your application that's monitored by Sematext Experience will be anonymous.
-You will get an overview of the number of sessions for each given user, page loads and network requests, as well as User Satisfaction for these events, which browser was used and the country from which the user is interacting with your site.
+By default, all users that interact with your website will be given an anonymous identifier.
+You will get an overview of the number of sessions for each given user, page loads and network requests, as well as User Satisfaction for these events, which browser was used and the country from which the user is interacting with your website.

 <img
   class="content-modal-image"